A reduction theorem for the blockwise Navarro Alperin weight conjecture via H-triples: Notation and Preliminary results

 Let $(G,N,\theta)_{\mathcal{H}}$ and $(H,M,\varphi)_{\mathcal{H}}$ be $\mathcal{H}$-triples satisfying for $\ast \in \{c,b\}$.
 By definition, for any $J \in \mathcal{S}(G,N)$, (\ref{equ:pre2}) restricts to

-Combining this observation with Theorem \ref{thm:butterfly}, we see that when $H$ is sufficiently large to realize all relevant automorphisms of $N$, each pair of $\mathcal{H}$-triples lying above $\theta$ and $\varphi$ will satisfy the partial order relation.
-To make this precise:
+Combining this observation with Theorem \ref{thm:butterfly}, we see that when $H$ is sufficiently large to realize all possible automorphisms of $N$, each pair of $\mathcal{H}$-triples lying above $\theta$ and $\varphi$ will satisfy the isomorphims relation.